Beamery: History

-In 2022 Beamery reached a valuation of $1bn and became a “unicorn”, after a Series D funding round raising $50m.
-The funding round was led by Teachers’ Ventures Growth (TVG), part of the C$242 billion Ontario Teachers' Pension Plan, adding to its Series C investment in June 2021.
+In 2022, Beamery reached a valuation of $1 billion and became a "unicorn", after a Series D funding round raising $50m.
+The funding round was led by Teachers' Ventures Growth (TVG), part of the C$242 billion Ontario Teachers' Pension Plan, adding to its Series C investment in June 2021.

 In January 2023, Beamery announced it would be laying off approximately 12% of its workforce, citing inflation and energy crises, high interest rates and "sparser startup funding".

+In November 2023, Beamery announced a further round of redundancies, laying off an additional 25% of their workforce amid restructuring.